Neutralization titers reveal the structure of polyclonal antibody responses: Results

 In Eq.\,\eqref{eq:fzm1}, we have established a link between the structure of a polyclonal serum (characterized by its clonotype's affinities $\phi_a$ and compositions $f_a$) and its neutralization titer through $\mathcal{F}=-\ln {T}$.
 We now show how particular compositional structures of the antibody repertoire lead to distinct distribution of titers, and in particular asymmetric ones as observed in the data (Fig.\,\ref{fig:data}(c)).

 Each serum within a cohort is characterized by the $N$ energies $E_a=\phi_a-\ln f_a$ in our binding model.
-To simplify our analysis, we say that each $E_a$ is independently drawn from a Gaussian distribution $\PE$ which is fixed for each serum and describes the distribution of antibody affinities and serum composition.
-This is an oversimplification.
-Binding affinities $\phi_a$ can be correlated due to shared clonal ancestry or clonal competition.
-In ignoring these correlations, our approach may overestimate the diversity of the response.
-Little is known about the precise form of $\PE$, and so we chose the Gaussian assumption as the simplest form that allows us to control the mean and variance.
+To simplify our analysis, we say that each $E_a$ is independently drawn from a Gaussian distribution $\PE$ which is fixed for each serum.
+This is an oversimplification on two counts.
+First, the affinities $\phi_a$ are the outcome of affinity maturation, not a random process, as selection generates correlations between clones rather than independent draws.
+Second, the Gaussian form of $\PE$ is not meant to capture the selective process that shapes the affinity distribution, but is instead a minimal phenomenological choice, fixed by only its mean and variance, that lets us ask whether the emergence of non-trivial titer statistics depends on the tail behavior of $\PE$. {\TM We expect the following analyses to hold for other distributions with similar tail behaviour, namely faster than exponential decay.}

 We numerically generate $N_s=10^5$ polyclonal sera, each composed of $N=1,000$ antibodies with $E_a$ against a single virus strain drawn from $\PE$.
 To model variability between sera, we assume that each serum is described by a Gaussian distribution $\PE$ of antibodies with a serum-independent variance $\sigma^2$ but a serum-dependent mean $\mu_s$, which is itself normally distributed with mean $\mu$ and variance $\sigma_1^2$ across individuals.
+This choice to introduce person-to-person variability only in the mean affinity is made to isolate whether the observed asymmetry in titers can be explained by cohort-specific antibody variability alone.
 For each serum, we then evaluate $\mathcal{F}=-\ln T$ through Eq.\,\eqref{eq:fzm1}.